linode/docs/docs/security/backups/backing-up-your-data.md

 ## Assess Your Needs

 Backups are not one-size-fits-all.
-Before you make your first backup (or create a recurring backup schedule), take a minute to consider what you need to back up and what tool is best for your situation.
+Before you make your first backup (or create a recurring backup schedule), consider what you need to back up and what tool is best for your situation.

 ### What to Back Up